Lifestudies.org

 Book Reviews

 Tetsuya Miyazaki - "This is a strange book.
-This massive book is written in a strange style, which slips through between sanity and madness...."
+This massive book is written in a strange style, which slips through the space between sanity and madness...."
 (Asahi Shimbun Newspaper Nov.16, 2003)

 Toru Koga, Kyushu University - "This book draws the readers into a trance by the repetition of the same motif....
 Its description burns out readers' minds, and transforms them into other new forms...."
 (Tosho Shimbun Newspaper Dec.27, 2003)